cisagov/Malcolm/docs/authsetup.md

 ![User realm role assignment](./images/screenshots/keycloak_user_realm_roles.png)

+For a discussion of roles vs. groups, see [**Assigning permissions using roles and groups**](https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-using-roles-and-groups) in the Keycloak Server Administration Guide.

+#### <a name="AuthKeycloakRBAC"></a>Role-based access control

+#### <a name="AuthKeycloakReqGroupsRoles"></a>System-wide required user groups and realm roles

+As a simpler alternative to [role-based access control](#AuthRBAC), Malcolm can be configured to require Keycloak-authenticated users to belong to groups and assigned realm roles, respectively.
+The values for these groups and/or roles are specified when running `./scripts/auth_setup` under **Configure Keycloak** and are saved as `NGINX_REQUIRE_GROUP` and `NGINX_REQUIRE_ROLE` in the [`auth-common.env` configuration file](malcolm-config.md#MalcolmConfigEnvVars).
+An empty value for either of these settings means no restriction of that type is applied.
+Multiple values may be specified with a comma-separated list.
+These requirements are cumulative: users must match **all** of the items specified.
+Note that [LDAP authentication](#AuthLDAP) can also require group membership, but that is specified in `nginx_ldap.conf` by setting `require group` rather than in `auth-common.env`.

+#### <a name="AuthKeycloakGroupsAndRolesConfig"></a>Configuring Keycloak to pass groups and roles to Malcolm

-Keycloak does not include group or realm role information in authentication tokens by default; clients must be configured to include this information in order for users to log in to Malcolm with group and/or role restrictions set.
+When using Malcolm's [embedded Keycloak](#AuthKeycloakEmbedded) instance, the default client is automatically created and configured.
+For [remote Keycloak instances](#AuthKeycloakRemote) or manually-created clients, Keycloak does not include group or realm role information in authentication tokens by default; clients must be configured to include this information in order for users to log in to Malcolm with group and/or role restrictions set.
 This can be done by navigating to the Keycloak **Clients** page, selecting the desired client, then clicking the **Client scopes** tab.
 Click on the name of the assigned client scope beginning with the client ID and ending in **-dedicated**, which will also have a description of "Dedicated scope and mappers for this client."
 Once on this **Clients** > **Client details** > **Dedicated scopes** screen, click the down arrow on the **Add mapper** button and select **By configuration**.

 To include group information in the Keycloak token for this client, select **Group Membership** from the **Configure a new mapper** list.
 The important information to provide for this Group Membership mapper before clicking **Save** is: